mhogomchungu/sirikali/index.md

 ## SiriKali works on Linux, macOS and Microsoft Windows Operating Systems

-SiriKali is a Qt/C++ GUI application that manages ecryptfs,cryfs,encfs,gocryptfs,fscrypt and securefs based encrypted folders.
+SiriKali is a Qt/C++ GUI application that manages ecryptfs, cryfs, encfs, gocryptfs, fscrypt and securefs based encrypted folders.
 These projects are compared <a href="https://nuetzlich.net/gocryptfs/comparison/">here.</a> SiriKali can also connect to ssh servers using sshfs.

 #### Supported Backends on Linux: